Lenin Villamizar Martinez DVM, Dipl. AVDC

 Bio

-Dr. Lenin Arturo Villamizar-Martinez is an Assistant Professor, Resident director, and head of the Dentistry and Oral Surgery Service, at North Carolina State University College of Veterinary Medicine.
+Dr. Lenin Arturo Villamizar-Martinez is an Associate Professor, Resident director, and head of the Dentistry and Oral Surgery Service, at North Carolina State University College of Veterinary Medicine.
 Diplomate of the American Veterinary Dental College since 2019.
 He completed his veterinary degree at De La Salle University, Bogotá, Colombia, in 2003.
 After graduation, he spent three years in companion animal practice in Bogotá before moving in 2006 to Brazil to perform his master’s, Ph.D., and postdoctoral studies at the Veterinary and Animal Science School of the University of São Paulo.
 During this time, he also participated as a research fellow and clinical instructor collaborator in the Diagnostic Imaging Service and the Comparative Dentistry laboratory of the School of Veterinary Medicine and Animal Science of the University of Sao Paulo.
 Dr. Villamizar moved to Philadelphia in 2014 to perform his Dentistry and oral surgery residency at the University of Pennsylvania School of Veterinary Medicine.
 He is the recipient of the Journal of Veterinary Dentistry Editor’s Award 2016 for the most outstanding manuscript in the Journal of Veterinary Dentistry.
 His clinical and research interests include maxillofacial trauma, oncology surgery, and diagnostic imaging of the dental and maxillofacial structures and the temporomandibular joint.

 Affiliations